mfossel/JS-Projects/README.md

 Reverse a String- Reverses an inputted string and states if it is a palindrome.

+Reverse the Words- Similar to Reverse a String except the words are reversed instead of characters.

 Dice Roller- Roll any amount of dice with any amount of sides.

 Guess the Number- Guess a number between 1 and 10.